arfoll/arfoll.github.io/content/posts/intel_nic_nvm_update.md

 readingTime = false
 hideComments = false
 +++
-Modern Intel NICs have both an updatable bootloader and firmware (NVM) that can be updated.
-If your NIC is on a custom PCB and/or on a motherboard you may get NVM updates via BIOS and/or a special firmware package from the vendor but likely not.
-It's a bit unclear what the firmware updates do, the Intel changelogs are quite poor but using the 'retail' NVM firmware does seem to enable your NIC to have all the features rather than be stuck to a lockdowned subset as is common with vendor cards (OEM) commonly found on ebay from lenovo/dell/hp servers...
-These are obviously interesting since the real retail Intel NICs are both hard to find and even then hard to tell if they are really Intel retail cards.
+Modern Intel NICs have both an updatable bootloader and firmware (NVM).
+Updating this can both unlock new features in OEM cards and fix various issues.
+If your NIC is on a motherboard or non Intel reference design you may get NVM updates via BIOS and/or a special firmware package from the vendor but likely not.
+This trick probably only works for cards that are based on or very close to the Intel reference design.
+However the market for these NICs does not seem huge so it is likely your card is.
+Note that this probably works for OCP cards on adapters too.
+Using the 'retail' NVM firmware does seem to enable your NIC to have all the features rather than be stuck to a lockdowned subset as is common with vendor cards (OEM) commonly found on ebay from lenovo/dell/hp servers...
+These are obviously interesting since the real retail Intel NICs are both hard to find and even then hard to tell if they are really Intel retail cards [^yottamark].

 All the cards I played with are from second hand sources and I've no idea if they are real, fake, etc...
 Note that bricking your NIC is probably not that unlikely with these steps so beware of these steps!
 I obviously make no guarrantees this works for you ;-)